aptech/docs/docs/CR-moment.rst

     :type d: scalar

-    :returns: y (*KxK matrix or M-dimensional array*) where the last two dimensions are KxK, the cross-product of *x*.
+    :return y: where the last two dimensions are KxK, the cross-product of *x*.

+    :type y: KxK matrix or M-dimensional array

 Remarks
 -------